-The cylinder heads are primarily used in commercial vehicles and often sold, together with cylinder blocks, to automobile manufacturers and engine manufacturers in China.
-Sales volume of cylinder heads decreased approximately 15.3% from approximately 127,000 units for the year ended 31 December 2018 to approximately 108,000 units for the year ended 31 December 2019.
-Such decrease was as a result of decrease in demand on 493 series of cylinder heads.
+The cylinder heads are primarily used in commercial vehicles and often sold together with cylinder blocks to automobile manufacturers and engine manufacturers in China.
+Sales volume of cylinder heads increased by approximately 22.5% from approximately 108,000 units for the year ended 31 December 2019 to approximately 132,000 units for the year ended 31 December 2020.
+Such increase was primarily due to an increase in sales volume of our 493 cylinder blocks.